vuejs/v2.vuejs.org/source/guide/computed.md

 In the example above, the computed property relies on `vm.msg`.
 Because this is an observed data property on the Vue instance, it is considered a reactive dependency.
 Whenever `vm.msg` is changed, `vm.example`'s value will be re-evaludated.

 However, `Date.now()` is **not** a reactive dependency, because it has nothing to do with Vue's data observation system.
-Therefore, when you programatically access `vm.computed`, you will find the timestamp to remain the same unless `vm.msg` triggered a re-evaluation.
+Therefore, when you programatically access `vm.example`, you will find the timestamp to remain the same unless `vm.msg` triggered a re-evaluation.

 Sometimes you may want to preserve the simple getter-like behavior, where every time you access `vm.example` it is simply re-evaluated.
 Starting in 0.12.11, it's possible to turn off caching for a specific computed property: